nwdigitalradio/rmsgw/PITCHME.md

 #HSLIDE

 ### What is Linux RMS Gateway?

-* RF to Internet gateway to the Winlink 2000 ham radio e-mail system.
+* RF to Internet gateway to the Winlink 2000 ham radio email system.

 #VSLIDE